 It is widely accepted that homes with “scenic views” of the ocean, a city skyline at night, or nearby mountains command higher purchase and resale prices.
 If a home buyer purchases a home in order to enjoy these views, he or she expects to do so for years to come.
 Should a neighbor make changes to their property that obstructs these views, such as a fence, adding onto an existing structure, or planting trees, they have interfered with the first homeowner’s right to enjoy and may have created a private nuisance.

 While there are legal remedies available to restrict or remove private nuisances these remedies, due to their costs and their potential to cause animosity between neighbors, should be used only after other remedies have been explored.
-In many cases a residential developer may have included covenants in sales contracts that place limits on changes that homeowners can make to their property.
-In other cases, a home owner’s or condominium owner’s association may also place limits on how a property may be modified.
-Since such limitations are included in the purchase contracts, these limits are enforceable by a court of law as would be any other breach of a legally-binding contract.
+In many cases, a residential developer may have included covenants in sales contracts that place limits on changes that homeowners can make to their property.
+In other cases, a homeowner’s or condominium owner’s association may also place limits on how a property may be modified.
+Since such limitations are included in the purchase contracts, these limits are enforceable by a court of law as would be any other breach of a legally binding contract.
+Attorney or Mediator?

 As we have seen, public nuisances are the responsibility of local government.
 Although the legal procedures for removing public nuisances will vary from state to state, most state laws favor condemnation of a property via a local abatement law.